-20. Drab Service Dress.-As laid down for Officers of the Army ride Dress Regulations for the Army.
-Cap and Collar badges, buttons and edges of rank as described in paras.
-5, 9 and 10, t in bronze (Patterns can be seen at Admiralty Pattern Rooms).
+20. Drab Service Dress.-As laid down for Officers of the Army wide Dress Regulations for the Army.
+Cap and Collar badges, buttons and badges of rank as described in paras.
+5, 9 and 10, but in bronze (Patterns can be seen at Admiralty Pattern Rooms).

-21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown.
-Black fish-skin grip, bound with three bands of silver wire, back chequered to pommel.
-Flat part near guard for the thumb, straight edge, grooved and spear-pointed:-Blade, full $3\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, s. to $5\frac{1}{2}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
+21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size-321⁄2 ins. long and 1 in. wide at the shoulder; hilt, total length, 51⁄2 to 53⁄4 ins.; grip, total length, 5 ins. to 51⁄2 ins. to suit the size of the hand; Weight, approximately 2 lbs.
 2 oz. without scabbard.

-NOTE.-Officers in possession of R.M.A. pattern permitted to wear the sword during service.
+NOTE.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.